code-dot-org/code-dot-org/TESTING.md

 `cd shared && ruby -Itest ./test/path/to/your/test.rb` will run the specified test file in the shared directory.

+`cd lib && ruby -Itest ./test/path/to/your/test.rb` will run the specified test file in the lib directory.

 ### Apps Tests
 `npm test` will lint all of the apps code and run unit and integration tests.
 Run this from the `apps` directory.
 You can expect a full test run to take about 4-8 minutes.